mtwallach/docs-alfresco/search-enterprise/latest/install/index.md

 title: Overview
 ---

-**Alfresco Search Enterprise 3.0** is deployed using the following components:

-* Alfresco Content Services 7.1.0, that includes Alfresco ActiveMQ, Alfresco Transform Service and Database
-* Alfresco Elasticsearch Connector 3.0.0
-* Elasticsearch server 7.10, that may be used as a standard managed service or that may be installed with default configuration

-> **Note:** The Elasticsearch server does not require any additional software from Alfresco in order to be used by Alfresco Search Enterprise 3.0

 Use this information to deploy the Alfresco Elasticsearch Connector.

 To use Alfresco Search Enterprise 3.0 is also required to deploy ACS 7.1 and Elasticsearch server 7.10.
 Details on these deployments are available in [Alfresco Docs](https://docs.alfresco.com/content-services/latest/install/) and [Elasticsearch Docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html){:target="_blank"}.